JRMurr/JRMurr.github.io/content/blog/making-a-chess-engine-in-zig.md

 I'll leave out the tedium but overall the process of getting some chess pieces drawn on the board, and some logic to move them around was pretty straightforward.
 If your curious feel free to checkout my [spritemanager](https://github.com/JRMurr/ZigFish/blob/d061604cc2f634a19da4863724345a64b373652a/src/graphics/sprite.zig#L41).
-Raylib is super simple to use, the simple things are simple.
+Raylib is super nice to use, the simple things are simple.
 Since chess is just draw some rectangles and a few sprites, it didn't take long to have the board display good to go.

 ## The logic